 The Juvenile Services Division has employed programs for juvenile offenders designed to address dynamic needs to modify the behavior of those who rate moderate-to-high risk.
 Officers have been certified to employ cognitive behavior curriculum Thinking for a Change.
 The JJCPA program has improved how we address rates of a recidivism, incarceration, restitution, and community service, as well as continue to address school attendance and academic achievement.
 Currently, the Juvenile Field Services Unit consists of seven (7) Deputy Probation Officers and one (1) Supervising Probation Officer who work in partnership with various law-enforcement and community service agencies in the supervision of juvenile high-risk, moderate-risk, and low risk offenders.
 The average caseload size of aforementioned caseloads is approximately 15 cases.
+The department has put significant focus on training staff both evidence based practices and officer safety skills.
+Much of the success of turning troubled youth around and keeping the community safe can be attributed to our hard-working, well trained and dedicated staff.

 Merced County operates a 60 bed camp program, the Bear Creek Academy (BCA).
 30 beds are dedicated to the Long Term and Youth Treatment Programs.
 The BCA programs are point-based with up to five phases.
 The program period is one to two years, depending on which program is utilized.
 Program elements include vocational education, alcohol and drug education, mental health counseling, cognitive and life skills development.
-Participants will eventually earn home visits that will include GPS services.
 The final phase of the program will include aftercare to effectively transition youth into the community once released from the facility.
-A re-entry plan will be developed for each participant.
-Case management will be provided by an assigned probation officer, to ensure adherence to the re-entry plan.
-The BCA program consists of two Deputy Probation Officers who are funded by YOBG.
-The officers assigned to the BCA participate in the Review Board for youth who are assigned to the BCA Program.
-The Review Board consists of two Deputy Probation Officers, a Supervising Juvenile Institutions Officer and a Program Manager.
-The group meets weekly to discuss and review all academy movement and disciplinary actions that resulted in loss of points in the academy.
-The Review Board will convene a special hearing if the regular board meeting is not within 48 hours, excluding weekends and holidays.
-The Review Board will consider return to custody and the length of stay and the conditions under which the youth will be released to the After Care Phase.
+The Bear Creek Academy consists of two (2) Deputy Probation Officers who are funded by YOBG.
+A Deputy Probation Officer is housed at the Iris Garrett Juvenile Justice Correctional Complex who's primary responsibility is to interface with those youth that are participating in the in custody portion of BCA.
+This officer is responsible for the transition of the youth back into the community and connecting them with the aftercare Deputy Probation Officer.
+The aftercare Deputy Probation Officer is assigned to a school site where all transitioning youth attend.
+The Officer is responsible for conducting after school mentoring.
+The Officer works with the Probation Specialist and Supervising Probation Officer in seeking out and coordinating local Community Based Organizations (CBOs) that can provide informative discussions and training.

-ACCOUNTING OF JJCPA-YOBG EXPENDITURES for: Merced
+ACCOUNTING OF JJCPA-YOBG EXPENDITURES for:

 Use the template(s) below to report the programs, placements, services, strategies, and/or system enhancements you funded in the preceding fiscal year.
 Use a separate template for each program, placement, service, strategy, or system enhancement that was supported with JJCPA and/or YOBG funds.
-If you need more templates than provided, copy and paste additional templates below the last Accounting of Expenditures template.
+If you need more templates than provided, click on the "Add'I EXPENDITURE DETAIL Forms" tab.